cartheur/ideal/README.md

 For the `anticipate()` function to work similarly with composite interactions as it does with primitive interactions, composite interactions must also be associated with experiments.
 In fact, the system must learn that a composite interaction corresponds to an abstract experiment performed with reference to an _abstract environment_ (the _reactive part_) that returns an _abstract result_.

-See how this problem fits nicely with the constructivist learning challenge (introduced in the readings on Page 36): learning to interpret sensorimotor interactions as consisting of performing experiments on an external reality, and to interpret the results of these experiments as information about that reality.
+See how this problem fits nicely with the constructivist learning challenge (introduced in the readings in §3.6): learning to interpret sensorimotor interactions as consisting of performing experiments on an external reality, and to interpret the results of these experiments as information about that reality.

-The rest of this page presents the first-step towards addressing this challenge.
+The rest of this section presents the first-step towards addressing this challenge.
 We will develop this question further in the next lesson.

 ## Recursively learning composite interactions

-Figure 44 illustrates the implementation of the `learnCompositeInteraction()` function so as to implement recursive learning of a hierarchy of composite interactions.
+Figure 4.4 illustrates the implementation of the `learnCompositeInteraction()` function so as to implement recursive learning of a hierarchy of composite interactions.

 ![Figure-44](/images/044-1.png)
-Figure 44: Recursive learning of composite interactions.
+Figure 4.4: Recursive learning of composite interactions.

-Figure 44 distinguishes between the _Interaction Time_ (arrow at the bottom corresponding to the agent/environment coupling) and the _Decision Time_ (staircase shaped arrow corresponding to the proactive/reactive coupling that rises over time).
+Figure 4.4 distinguishes between the _Interaction Time_ (arrow at the bottom corresponding to the agent/environment coupling) and the _Decision Time_ (staircase shaped arrow corresponding to the proactive/reactive coupling that rises over time).
 The learning occurs at the level of the Decision Time to learn higher-level composite interactions on top of enacted composite interactions.
 In grey rectangles indicate the composite interactions that are learned or reinforced at the end of decision cycle $t_d$.
 The system learns the composite interaction ⟨ $e_{cd-1}$, $e_{cd}$ ⟩ made of the sequence of the previous enacted composite interaction $e_{cd-1}$ and the last enacted composite interaction $e_{cd}$.
-This is similar to Page 32 except that the learning can apply to composite interactions rather than primitive interactions only.
+This is similar to §3.2 except that the learning can apply to composite interactions rather than primitive interactions only.
 Additionally, the system learns the composite interaction ⟨ $e_{cd-2}$, ⟨ $e_{cd-1}$, $e_{cd}$ ⟩⟩.
 This way, if $e_{cd-2}$ is enacted again, ⟨ $e_{cd-2}$, ⟨ $e_{cd-1}$, $e_{cd}$ ⟩⟩ will be re-activated and will propose to enact its post-interaction ⟨ $e_{cd-1}$, $e_{cd}$ ⟩.
 The system has thus learned to re-enact ⟨ $e_{cd-1}$, $e_{cd}$⟩ as a sequence, hence the self-programming effect.
 The higher-level composite interaction ⟨⟨ $e_{cd-2}$, $e_{cd-1}$ ⟩, $e_{cd}$ ⟩ is also learned so that it can be re-activated in the context when ⟨ $e_{cd-2}$, $e_{cd-1}$ ⟩ is enacted again, and propose its post-interaction $e_{cd}$.

 ## Associating abstract experiments and results with composite interactions